snuq/Snu-Photo-Manager/Readme.md

 ## Installation:
-Depending on your browser, left clicking the files may not download them, you may need to right click on the file and select save as, or save link as.

 ### Windows:
+* Download latest binaries at: www.snuq.com/snuphotomanager/
+* Depending on your browser, left-clicking the files may not download them, you may need to right click on the file and select save as, or save link as.
 * Download the "Snu Photo Manager Installer v#.#.###.exe" file.
 * Run the file.

 ### Linux:
-Due to many differences in linux desktop environments, the install script may not work.
-If this is the case, you will need to extract the .tar.gz file and create a shortcut yourself.
+Due to many differences in linux desktop environments, it is very difficult to include a pre-compiled version.
+It is recommended to follow the manual installation instructions, then edit "SnuPhotoManager.sh" as needed to run the correct python version.
-* Download both files in the 'linux' subdirectory.
-* Place the files in the location where you would like the 'Snu Photo Manager' folder to be (such as in your home directory).
-* Run the 'snuphotomanagerinstall' file.
-Double clicking may work, otherwise open a terminal, go to the directory, and type "./snuphotomanagerinstall" (without the quotes).
-* A new shortcut file should be created in the current folder: 'Snu Photo Manager.desktop', this may be moved to your desktop or any other location.

-### Android:
-For now, side-loading of apps is required to be enabled.
-Depending on your device, this may be enabled already, or may be impossible to enable.
-* Download "snuphotomanager-#.#.###-debug.apk" to your android device, or transfer from a computer using your preferred method.
-* Run the file from your file manager of choice.

 ### Manual Installation: